 - 4.4.1 Diversion should be considered in all but the most serious indictable offences involving a young person.
-An offender's youth will often be an important public interest factor in favour of diversion.
+A young person's youth will often be an important public interest factor in favour of diversion.
 This is because it negates the need for young people to come into contact with the formal criminal justice system and is believed to be a positive response to youth crime which reflects the UNCRC and other international children's rights standards. - 4.4.2 Prosecutors will have regard to the factors for and against diversion as set out in the Code for Prosecutors and the PPS Guidelines for the Use of Diversionary Disposals.
-There are a number of factors which may exist and are specific to young offending.
+There are a number of factors which may exist and are specific to young offending. - 4.4.3 The following are a list of such factors which may be relevant to the decision-making process: - (i) The young person has experience of care / lives in a Children's Home (see Chapter 5); - (ii) The young person has been a victim or a witness of domestic abuse; - (iii) The young person has not offended before, is of previous good character or has only a very minor offending history; - (iv) The young person has a parent who suffers from an addiction; - (v) The young person suffers from an addiction; - (vi) The young person has a parent who is in prison; - (vii) The young person's parents are recently estranged;